Welcome to the Visible Difference Support Hub

 You’ll find a range of resources on The Visible Difference Support Hub, including podcasts, e-books, an app, a board game, videos, websites and downloadable booklets.

 Most of the resources are generic, meaning they are suitable for people with any kind of visible difference.
-However, some of the resources on this website have been developed for specific conditions, such as burns, craniosynostosis, eczema and CMN
+However, some of the resources on this website have been developed for specific conditions, such as alopecia, burns, craniosynostosis, eczema and CMN

 You can also find out about the research that has gone into creating and testing them.